ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 	- Day 7 never ends because God wants his ideal world to go on forever
 		- This being the ideal becomes clear when you contrast day 7 never ending with the next story.
 		- In Hebrew the number 7 represents completeness.
+- The original audience of this passage are the Hebrews coming out of the Exodus at Mt.
+Sini who had been slaves for hundreds of years.
+	- Their value to society was based upon how many bricks they could make.
+	- They were surrounded by a polytheistic culture where the king was thought of as an actual God.
+	- God had taken them out of Egypt, and now he was beginning the much more challenging task of taking Egypt out of the people.
 - The Jewish day begins at night.
 	- "And there was evening and there was morning,"
-	- The first thing a Jew does each day is rest.
+	- The first thing a Hebrew does each day is rest.
 - God created the world, but it was not a one and done.
 As [[Bible Study 2 - Creation#^robin-quote| Robin said]], the world tends to disorder, but God sustains it as an active act of creation.
 - This creation story stands in contrast to other [[Near Eastern Creation Stories]].
 There are similarities because people of the same region share common cultural aspects, like temples being where heaven and earth meet or creation starting with chaotic waters.
 There are also purposeful contrasts that highlight the nature of God and purpose of humanity that differs from other accounts.